 Waxing a car can provide a good shine and additional protection for the paint.
 Car waxes come in three forms: liquid, paste, and spray.
 Overall, we have found in our tests that paste waxes are easier to use than liquid waxes; liquid waxes cleaned the best; and spray waxes were easiest to use and left the fewest stains on plastic parts, but they didn't last as long as other waxes.
-With any wax you choose, we recommend you first try using it on an inconspicuous area, such as a clean doorjamb.
+Whichever wax you choose, we recommend you first try using it on an inconspicuous area, such as a clean doorjamb.
 And regardless of how hard you work, how much you spend, or what longevity claims manufacturers make, don't expect any wax to last all that long.
-All of the products we tested showed a significant loss of protection within about five weeks.
-(See our car wax buying guide and ratings.)
+All of the waxes we tested showed a significant loss of protection within about five weeks.
+(See our car wax buying guide.)

 If there are significant scratches in your paint, think twice before trying to repair them yourself using a scratch repair pen.
 Our tests have shown good results are more difficult to achieve than TV commercials suggest.